jun-edris/pokedex/README.md

    yarn install
    ```

-3. Create an `.env` file and paste your token from Open Weather.
+3. Create an `.env` file and paste your token from PokeAPI.
 4. Start the development server

    ```
-   yarn start
+   yarn dev
    ```

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Vite React](https://vitejs.dev/).

-To learn React, check out the [React documentation](https://reactjs.org/).

 ## License